Iasa-Global/btabok/pages/engagement_model/views.md

 ![](.\media\views_005_SystemMap.png)

-The following view is an example view of a system landscape view from a logical perspective.
+The following is an example view of a system landscape from a logical perspective.
 This view shows the systems in the organization and the flow of information between these systems.
 This may help address the concerns of stakeholders regarding which systems are dependent och each other, thus providing a basis for assessing the scope of change.

 ![](.\media\views_005_SystemLandscape.png)